dotnet/docs/docs/csharp/programming-guide/classes-and-structs/using-properties.md

 ---
 # Using Properties (C# Programming Guide)

 Properties combine aspects of both fields and methods.
 To the user of an object, a property appears to be a field; accessing the property requires the same syntax.
-To the implementer of a class, a property is one or two code blocks, representing a [get](../../language-reference/keywords/get.md) accessor and/or a [set](../../language-reference/keywords/set.md) accessor.
-The code block for the `get` accessor is executed when the property is read; the code block for the `set` accessor is executed when the property is assigned a value.
+To the implementer of a class, a property is one or two code blocks, representing a [`get`](../../language-reference/keywords/get.md) accessor and/or a [`set`](../../language-reference/keywords/set.md), or [`init`](../../language-reference/keywords/init.md) accessor.
+The code block for the `get` accessor is executed when the property is read; the code block for the `set` or `init` accessor is executed when the property is assigned a value.
 A property without a `set` accessor is considered read-only.
 A property without a `get` accessor is considered write-only.
 A property that has both accessors is read-write.
-You can use an `init` accessor instead of a `set` accessor to make the property read-only.
+You can use an `init` accessor instead of a `set` accessor to make the property read-only but enable the property to be set as part of object initialization.

 Unlike fields, properties aren't classified as variables.
-Therefore, you can't pass a property as a [ref](../../language-reference/keywords/ref.md) or [out](../../language-reference/keywords/method-parameters.md#out-parameter-modifier) parameter.
+Therefore, you can't pass a property as a [`ref`](../../language-reference/keywords/ref.md) or [`out`](../../language-reference/keywords/method-parameters.md#out-parameter-modifier) parameter.

 Properties have many uses: they can validate data before allowing a change; they can transparently expose data on a class where that data is retrieved from some other source, such as a database; they can take an action when data is changed, such as raising an event, or changing the value of other fields.